All about Ayurveda & Medicinal Plants

 Plant description:

 Snake jasmine -Rhinacanthus nasutus is a small erect, branched, slender, shrub, grow up to 1.5 m tall, endemic to India, leaves are simple, arranged oppositely, tapered at both end, up to 10 cm long and 4 cm wide, oblong.
-Flowers are small, white, four petals, found in clusters at the branch end.
+Flowers are small, and white, four petals, found in clusters at the branch end.
 The fruits are the capsules with club-shaped and usually contains four seeds.

 Leaf Arrangement